Frequently asked questions

 We do not expect any major disruption in the areas where works are taking place, but you may hear some noise during the works or observe some construction traffic.

-No, these works will not involve constructing any new pylons.
-Instead, we will be refurbishing the pylons on the existing route between the Mannington and Nursling substations.
+No, these works do not involve constructing any new pylons.
+Instead, we are refurbishing the pylons on the existing route between the Mannington and Nursling substations.

-To carry out these works we will need to temporarily close a small number of local roads, footpaths and bridleways in certain areas where they intersect with the overhead line route.
-These closures will ensure the safety of members of the public and workers whilst these essential maintenance works take place.
+To carry out these works we need to temporarily close a small number of local footpaths and bridleways in certain areas where they intersect with the overhead line route.
+These closures ensure the safety of members of the public and workers whilst these essential maintenance works take place.

-The closures will be kept to a minimum and subject to approvals through agreement with the relevant local authority.
-We will ensure that all closures are clearly communicated with local communities well in advance of them taking place.
+The closures are being kept to a minimum and have been subjected to approvals through agreement with the relevant local authority.
+We are ensuring that all closures are clearly communicated with local communities well in advance of them taking place.

 The amount of traffic going to and from pylons will depend on when the work is due to be carried out.
 There may be a small increase in construction vehicles using some local roads during certain stages the project.
-Where this is the case, we will manage the volume of movements to limit any disruption as far as possible.
+Where this is the case, we are managing the volume of movements to limit any disruption as far as possible.

 We need to clear vegetation from around the base of some of the pylons and underneath overhead lines so that our contractors can have the access they need to be able to carry out the refurbishment work safely.